Repositorian/DataCarpentry-Humanists/_episodes/00-intro.md

 ### Spreadsheet Overview

 Good data organization is the foundation of any research project.
-Many researchers maintain their data or perform data entry in spreadsheets.
+Many curators and researchers maintain their data or perform data entry in spreadsheets.
 Spreadsheet programs are very useful graphical interfaces for designing data tables and handling very basic data quality control functions.
 This lesson highlights best practices for maintainting data tables in spreadsheets to faciliate downstream enhancement and analysis, by both humans and machines.

 ### Spreadsheet Outline